COMMONWEALTH OF AUSTRALIA

 Note: This table relates only to the provisions of this instrument as originally made.
 It will not be amended to deal with any later amendments of this instrument.

 Any information in column 3 of the table is not part of this instrument.
 Information may be inserted in this column, or information in it may be edited, in any published version of this instrument.

-Each modification of the operation of a provision of a taxation law as set out in a Schedule to this draft determination is determined for the purposes of section 370-5 of Schedule 1 to the Taxation Administration Act 1953.
+Each modification of the operation of a provision of a taxation law as set out in a Schedule to this determination is determined for the purposes of section 370-5 of Schedule 1 to the Taxation Administration Act 1953.

 Schedule 1 - Modifications

 1. Tax credit for recipient of withholding payments involving foreign residents and taxable Australian property

 (1) The operation of:

 - sections 18-15, 18-20 and 18-25 of Schedule 1 to the Taxation Administration Act 1953; and